 Morningstar Quantitative ratings for equities (denoted on this page by) are generated using an algorithm that compares companies that are not under analyst coverage to peer companies that do receive analyst-driven ratings.
 Companies withratings are not formally covered by a Morningstar analyst, but are statistically matched to analyst-rated companies, allowing our models to calculate a quantitative moat, fair value, and uncertainty rating.
 Click here for more on how to use these ratings.

 Stockland is Australia’s largest housing developer, and this division generates about a third of the group’s funds-from-operations.
 Nearly two thirds comes from commercial property, mostly retail, and a small amount comes from a retirement living business.
 The mix is evolving.
-Earnings from the residential development division are volatile and we expect them to ease off from a cyclical high.
+Earnings from the residential development division are volatile and we expect growth to moderate there.
 In commercial property the group is trimming retail and adding office and industrial via acquisitions and developments.
 Stockland-stapled securities comprise one share in the corporation that largely operates developments and one unit in a trust that holds the property portfolio.